HIP70890/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-12-1.png)

 ## Conclusion
-A conclusion we might take, is that the analyzed person has a office job, or similar, and that it uses it's weekends to get active.
-This could be the pattern of a office worker or student.
-It would be interesting to compare more activity measurements from those two groups.
+A conclusion we might take is that the analyzed person has a job with lots of sitting, or similar, and that he uses it's weekends to get active.
+So this could be the pattern of a office worker or student.
+It would be interesting to compare more activity measurements from those two groups side by side, in order to be more precise in guessing the occupation.

 Furthermore, it is interesting to see, that early in the day there is a peak in the data, regardless of whether we are analyzing weekdays or weekends.
 This might indicate some special activity during that period, e.g. going out for jogging.